-Jaime Adams, Interviewer/Outreach Worker with the AESHA Project, has been working as a front line support for women in Vancouver's DTES for nearly 10 years.
-She is dedicated to supporting women's wellness through harm reduction, advocacy and support.
+Jaime Adams, Interviewer/Outreach Worker with the AESHA Project, has been working as a frontline support for women in Vancouver's Downtown Eastside for nearly 10 years.
+She is dedicated to supporting women's wellness through harm reduction, advocacy, and support.
 Jaime is particularly passionate about supporting positive outcomes for women engaged in survival sex work.
-The majority of her time during the past 5 years has been devoted to connecting marginalized women to the healing power of nature through her work with Forest and the Femme, which she founded in 2012.
+The majority of her time during the past five years has been devoted to connecting marginalized women to the healing power of nature through her work with Forest and the Femme, which she founded in 2012.
 Jaime loves being outdoors and spends as much time as possible on the mountaintops and lakesides of the coastal mountains.

-Sarah Allan, BA, JD (Casual) holds a degree in law, with a specialization in social justice and the law, and an undergraduate degree majoring in both anthropology and human relations.
-She is a lawyer who is passionate about plain language information, access to justice, and empowering marginalized persons, particularly women and children.
+Sarah Allan, BA, JD, holds a degree in law, with a specialization in social justice and the law, and an undergraduate degree in both anthropology and human relations.
+She is a lawyer who is passionate about plain-language information, access to justice, and empowerment of marginalized persons, particularly women and children.
 Sarah provides support to GSHI's knowledge translation and law and policy reform efforts.
 She is on the board of directors of Parent Support Services Society of BC.

-Melissa Braschel, MSC, Statistician/Data Analyst, holds an MSC in Applied Statistics from the University of Guelph, where she focused on the analysis of longitudinal and clustered data.
-Melissa loves working with the passionate team at GSHI on quantitative research projects in AESHA and SHAWNA.
-In her spare time she enjoys reading and hiking with her silly, lovable dog, Daisy.
+Melissa Braschel, MSC, Statistician/Data Analyst, holds an MSC in Applied Statistics from the University of Guelph, where she focused on analysis of longitudinal and clustered data.
+She loves working with the passionate team at GSHI on quantitative research projects in AESHA and SHAWNA.
+In her spare time, she enjoys reading and hiking with her silly, lovable dog, Daisy.

-Anita Dhanoa, RN, Clinical Research Associate, is a settler on the territories of the xʷməθkwəy̓əm, Sḵwx̱wú7mesh and sel̓íl̓witulh nations.
+Anita Dhanoa, RN, Clinical Research Associate, is a settler on the territories of the xʷməθkwəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) nations.
 She graduated from BCIT's Nursing Program in 2015.
 She has previously worked in addictions research and volunteers for a program addressing social determinants of health in clinical practice.
 Anita is dedicated to working with under-served and multi-barriered communities.
 She is excited to be a part of the GSHI team on the AESHA and SHAWNA projects.
 In her free time, she loves birdwatching and playing with her nephews and dog.

 Lulu Gurney, Peer Research Associate with the SHAWNA Project, previously worked at Hustle: Men on the Move, Red Road HIV/AIDS Network, and YouthCO.
-She is excited to be working with the SHAWNA Project to connect peers with one another for a greater cause, to find more information regarding women’s health and strategies.
-Lulu has connected with peers under a few organizations to help them have safe access to organizations within the Metro Vancouver area, and to help break down barriers that may withhold peers from changing or improving personal well-being.
-To take care of herself, Lulu enjoys outdoor activities such as biking around the seawall, and swimming outdoors.
-For quiet nights in she enjoys reading a book or hanging out with friends.
+She is excited to be working with the SHAWNA Project to connect peers with one another for a greater cause: to find more information regarding women’s health and strategies.
+Lulu has connected with peers under a few agencies to help them have safe access to organizations within the Metro Vancouver area, and to help break down barriers that may hold back peers from changing or improving their personal well-being.
+To take care of herself, Lulu enjoys outdoor activities such as biking around the seawall and swimming outdoors.
+For quiet nights in, she enjoys reading a book or hanging out with friends.

 Emily Sarah Leake

-Emily Leake, RN, Clinical Research Associate worked in a variety of settings as a registered nurse prior to joing GSHI, including the the acute medical and HIV units at St. Paul's Hospital and on the nursing resource team at BC Children's Hospital.
-Emily currently divides her time between the AESHA, SHAWNA and ARYS projects, as well as InSite and CTCT.
-She is certified in STI management, allowing her to provide screening and treatment for sexually transmitted infections as well as PAP tests.
-Emily is passionate about women's sexual health and grateful to be a part of a project that advocates for the safety and wellbeing of sex workers.
+Emily Leake, RN, Clinical Research Associate, worked in a variety of settings as a registered nurse prior to joining GSHI, including the the acute medical and HIV units at St. Paul's Hospital and the nursing resource team at BC Children's Hospital.
+Emily currently divides her time between the AESHA, SHAWNA, and ARYS projects, as well as InSite and CTCT.
+She is certified in STI management, allowing her to provide screening and treatment for sexually transmitted infections as well as Pap tests.
+Emily is passionate about women's sexual health and grateful to be a part of a project that advocates for the safety and well-being of sex workers.

-Sylvia Machat, Interviewer/ Outreach Worker finds great joy in getting to know participants through the interview process and is passionate about online outreach as a method for reaching the many sex workers who work invisibly behind the scenes.
-Sylvia is thrilled to be able to bring her skills and experiences to the AESHA and SHAWNA Projects.
+Sylvia Machat, Data Officer/Interviewer, finds great joy in getting to know participants through the interview process and is passionate about online outreach as a method for reaching the many sex workers who work invisibly behind the scenes.
+She is thrilled to be able to bring her skills and experiences to the AESHA and SHAWNA Projects.

 Lauren Martin McCraw

 Minshu Mo, BSW, Interviewer/Outreach Worker, graduated from St. Thomas University in Fredericton, New Brunswick.
+In the Maritimes, she was active with sexual and reproductive health movements and queer community building.
 In a previous life, she worked as a journalist in China and Toronto for years.
-In the Maritimes, Minshu was active with sexual and reproductive health movements and queer community building.

-Jennifer Morris, Assistant Project Coordinator for the AESHA Project, works collaboratively with her team members to conduct interviews, screen new participants, train staff and manage the research office.
-Her primary focus with AESHA is coordinating outreach efforts for follow-up and recruitment.
-Jennifer feels in her element being out on the streets and liaising with the women, the community and service providers.
+Jennifer Morris, Project Coordinator for the AESHA Project, works collaboratively with team members to conduct interviews, screen new participants, train staff, and manage the research office.
+Her primary focus is coordinating outreach efforts for follow-up and recruitment.
+Jennifer feels in her element out on the streets liaising with the women, the community, and service providers.
 She believes that building rapport and education around harm reduction in all capacities can make a difference in women's health and safety.
 She also works collectively with the nursing team to ensure that all samples have been obtained and any necessary referrals and treatment have been given.
-She has been a senior staff member at the WISH drop-in Centre Society for 6 years as well as RainCity Housing and other non-profits in Vancouver.
+She has been a senior staff member at WISH for six years as well as RainCity Housing and other non-profits in Vancouver.
 These experiences have sculpted her values around sex work policies.
-She believes strongly in creating safer sex-work spaces, access to health care, harm reduction and drug treatment services.
+She believes strongly in creating safer sex-work spaces and access to health care, harm reduction, and drug treatment services.

 Flo Ranville, Peer Mentor/Qualitative Interviewer with the SHAWNA project, was born and raised in Vancouver and is the mother of seven children and two grandchildren.
 She has over 15 years of experience in the anti-violence field, having worked as an Aboriginal outreach worker, fetal alcohol spectrum disorder worker, and Program Coordinator for a parenting program reuniting families involved in the foster care system.
 Flo has survived personal experience living in the Downtown Eastside, substance misuse, violence, homelessness and sex work.
 She was diagnosed with HIV in 2000.
 Flo began in community-based research 10 years ago as a peer on the MAKA project involving sex workers in the Downtown Eastside.
-She has been volunteering at AIDS Vancouver for the past two years, and worked as a Peer Research Associate (PRA) with the Dr. Peter Study from 2013-2014.
-With the SHAWNA project, Flo has been training PRAs to facilitate and recruit new participants.
-She is looking forward to working in community-based research with the HIV community to help her peers be a part of the solution in the fight against HIV.
+She volunteered at AIDS Vancouver for two years and worked as a peer research associate with the Dr. Peter Study in 2013-2014.
+With the SHAWNA project, Flo has been training peer research associates to facilitate and recruit new participants.
+She enjoys working in community-based research with the HIV community to help her peers be a part of the solution in the fight against HIV.

-Heidi Safford, Interviewer/Outreach Worker with the SHAWNA Project, has been volunteering in the HIV community for the last 5 years, an experience she has found very rewarding and inspiring.
-Since 2014, she has been working on the McLaren Housing Project, a partnership with the BC Centre for Excellence in HIV/AIDS.
-Heidi is a people person whose has worked in the travel and tourism industry for the last 20+ years.
-She thought it was time to shift gears to something that nurtures and feeds her spiritual soul in a healthy, positive environment by giving back to the local HIV community, her fellow peers and by helping others.
+Heidi Safford, Interviewer/Outreach Worker with the SHAWNA Project, has been volunteering in the HIV community for the last five years, an experience she has found very rewarding and inspiring.
+She worked on the McLaren Housing Project, a partnership with the BC Centre for Excellence in HIV/AIDS.
+Heidi is a people person, who worked in the travel and tourism industry for 20+ years.
+She thought it was time to shift gears to something that nurtures and feeds her spiritual soul in a healthy, positive environment by giving back to the local HIV community and her fellow peers.
 Heidi loves to explore and travel, and is always up for an adventure!
-She likes to stay active with a variety of things from cycling, rollerblading, badminton, hacky-sac, movies, sunsets and friends/family.
-It all helps her have a healthy, balanced lifestyle...mentally, physically, emotionally and spiritually.
+She likes to stay active with a variety of things such as cycling, rollerblading, badminton, hacky sack, movies, sunsets, and friends and family.
+It all helps her have a healthy, balanced lifestyle, mentally, physically, emotionally, and spiritually.
 She loves anything chocolate too!

-Bridget Simpson, RN, Clinical Research Associate, is settler on the unceded territories of the xʷməθkwəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh).
-Bridget is honoured to work with AESHA/SHAWNA project participants.
+Bridget Simpson, RN, Clinical Assistant Project Coordinator, is a settler on the unceded territories of the xʷməθkwəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh).
+She is honoured to work with AESHA and SHAWNA project participants.
 Bridget believes passionately that sex work is real work and that all forms of criminalization run contrary to health promotion.
 She aims for a nursing practice that recognizes and works against systemic violence and oppression.
-In her spare time she likes to listen to records, eat delicious treats, and gaze at pictures of poodles.
+In her spare time, she likes to listen to records, eat delicious treats, and gaze at pictures of poodles.